rsmsctr/vaultwardenGuide/README.md

 # vaultwardenGuide
 A guide on how to install and host vaultwarden.

 This guide will show you one of many ways on how to run a personal vaultwarden instance.
-This method allows you to host behind your firewall, and as long as you have a VPN to your home network, you can access it from anywhere.
+This method allows you to host privately WITH HTTPS, and as long as you have a VPN to your home network, you can access it from anywhere.
 All software and tools here will be completely free.
 Please keep in mind that I will be using Ubuntu, there may be differences if you are using other operating systems.
 All work will be done within the machine that is intended to host the vaultwarden instance

 It will be step by step, so hopefully anyone can follow along.
 However, to accomplish this, we will need to successfully utilize these technologies in order to deploy the application: